SAP/project-kb/prospector/README.md

     ```
     mv config-sample.yaml config.yaml
     ```
+   Note: If you want to use the backend, make sure you set the `POSTGRES_DATA` variable in your `.env` to point to a local directory to save the backend data to.
+This ensures that the database can persist, even if the docker containers are stopped.

 4. Execute the bash script *run_prospector.sh* specifying the *-h* flag. <br> This will display a list of options that you can use to customize the execution of Prospector.
     ```